puppetlabs/puppet-docs/source/facter/2.3/core_facts.markdown

 **Purpose**:

-Returns the operating system's name.
+Return the operating system's name.

 **Resolution**:

-Uses Ruby's RbConfig to find host_os, if that is a Windows derivative, then returns `windows`, otherwise returns the output of `uname -s` verbatim.
+Uses Ruby's RbConfig to find host_os; if that is a Windows derivative, then returns `windows`, otherwise returns the output of `uname -s` verbatim.

 ([↑ Back to top](#page-nav))